-P1 and P2 have 4 periods of games per week throughout the year on a Friday morning, and P3 and P4 have two x 4 periods of games per week throughout the year on Tuesday & Friday afternoons.
-In addition we currently run teams in football, rugby and cricket & netball which compete against other schools.
+P1 - P2 have 4 periods of games per week and P3-P4 have 5 periods of games per week throughout the year.
+In addition we currently run teams in football, rugby and cricket, hockey & netball which compete against other schools.
+These fixtures are usually for children in P2-P4.

-Games take place at our school pitches and transport is arranged on private buses.
+Games take place at our school pitches at Castle Dyke and transport is arranged on private buses.
 Full changing, showering and first aid facilities are available at the games field.